Last Updated on January 28, 2024 by Carrie Stephens

-Seizures will usually arise later in the evolution of these illnesses, so be mindful of changes to the parrot’s behavior and demeanor before the neurological impact becomes clear.
+Seizures usually arise later as illnesses progress, so be mindful of behavioral and demeanor modifications before the neurological impact becomes clear.

-As per Brain Research, birds can get epilepsy.
-Epilepsy needs to be diagnosed using a brain scan, and a parrot with a seizure isn’t necessarily epileptic, but it shouldn’t be written off as a possibility.
+According to Brain Research, birds can get epilepsy.
+Epilepsy must be diagnosed using a brain scan.
+A parrot with a seizure isn’t necessarily epileptic, but it’s possible.

-Many people associate epilepsy with flashing lights, but this is among the least common triggers for a seizure.
+Many of us associate epilepsy with flashing lights, but this is among the least common triggers.
 Stress, poor sleep, and certain medications can cause seizures.

-If a parrot is diagnosed with epilepsy, it’ll need lifelong medication.
-Thankfully, this will enable the parrot to live a full and relatively normal life.
+If a parrot is diagnosed with epilepsy, it’ll need lifelong medication to live a relatively normal life.

-If other explanations for regular seizures have been investigated, the bird could have a brain tumor.
+If other explanations for seizures have been investigated, the parrot could have a brain tumor.
 Seizures are common, but different outcomes will likely be identified before performing scans.

-As per the Journal of Avian Veterinary Surgery, brain tumors are rare in parrots and are accompanied by additional symptoms and unusual behaviors.
+According to the Journal of Avian Veterinary Surgery, brain tumors are rare in parrots.
+Additional symptoms and unusual behaviors typically accompany brain tumors.

-This doesn’t mean seizures can be ignored or considered a normal part of parrot life.
-The problem at the root of the seizure, such as toxicity or sickness, could cost a parrot its life if left untreated.
+This doesn’t mean seizures can be ignored or considered a normal part of life.
+The reason for the seizure, such as toxicity or sickness, could cost a parrot its life if ignored.

 Treatment for Seizure in Parrots

-If the parrot has a seizure, seek veterinary assistance.
+If a parrot has a seizure, seek immediate veterinary assistance.
 According to the Journal of Exotic Pet Medicine, a vet must identify and address the underlying cause.

 - Calm the parrot with reassuring words.